 Greg Butcher : Represented Artist

-Butcher started composing and arranging as a member of the Royal Australian Air Force Air Command Band, Sydney.
-Joining at the age of 19, and staying a member of the band for 20 years, he performed on trombone, euphonium, tuba, percussion and jazz vocals while touring nationally as well as overseas.
-Serving in the band gave him a wide instrumental knowledge (as did his father who was Director of Music-Air Force Central Band, Melbourne), arranging music to suit the Wind Band, Big Band and Marching Band for public, television, school and official ceremonial performances.
+Butcher started composing and arranging early on as a member of the Air Force Band, Sydney.
+Serving in the band gave him a wide instrumental knowledge (as did his father who was Director of Music-Air Force Central Band in Melbourne), arranging music to suit the Wind Band, Big Band, Brass/Woodwind Groups and Marching Band for public, television, school and official ceremonial performances.

 Whilst in the RAAF, he completed a Bachelor's Degree part-time majoring in Ethnomusicology, Musicology and Composition from the University of New England Armidale.
 He also worked outside the RAAF with many professional and community ensembles ranging from choral groups, theatre shows and TV commercials to the Sydney club circuit, including backing many well-known artists as a member of the Tommy Tycho International Orchestra.

 Butcher took up the appointment as inaugural Director of the Clarence Valley Conservatorium in 2003 and started to publish with THORP Music and later with Wirripang Music.
 Greg's compositions have been played on three other continents.

 In 2007 he was made a Fellow of Trinity College London in Music Composition and a Fellow in Composition from the Australian Society of Musicology and Composition.
 Greg is also a fulltime Audiologist, completing a Master's degree in Audiology from the University of Queensland in 2009, and graduating from Salus University Pennsylvania USA, with a Doctorate in Audiology in 2019.